YuruSong/Life/README.md

 ![](IMG_4644.JPG)

 ## Informative conversations
 Gradually I feel talking consumes energy.
 Therefore, I am practicing being concise and perfer the conversations to be so on a daily basis.
-So please forgive me being quiet in some occasion, I am just overwhelmed by the complexity in the sentences and have difficulty making response.
+So please forgive me being quiet in some occasion, I am just overwhelmed by the complexity in the sentences and have difficulty making a good response.

-Also I would be extremely happy after having inspiring chat with some (usually senior) people.
+Also I would be extremely happy and vocal when having inspiring chats with some (usually senior) people.

 ## Espresso beverage, Oatmeals, Poke bowls, Greek salad ... and more to be explored!
 And struggling to eat healthy.